andr3w1699/HumanLanguageTechnologyProject/README.md

 We can consider the [Huggingface transformers library](https://github.com/huggingface/transformers) to load a pre-trained BERT model to compute text embeddings, and append this with an fully-connected neural network model or any other classification model to perform sentiment classification.

 # Model(draft)
-In this part, I briefly describe the model structure and architecture to address the sentiment classification task.
+In this part, I briefly describe the model architecture to address the sentiment classification task.
 There are several popular pre-trained language model encoders to solve this problem, such as BERTbase, DistilBERT, and Roberta.
 Encoders are a great advantage as they allow us to compress the text into a latent space vector, valid for several tasks.

 I developed a general architecture of the model below:
 ![model architecture](Img/ModelArchitecture.png)